-You don’t have to buy your child new supplies.
+The truth is, you don’t need to buy your child new supplies.
 Of course, they will need pencils and other things that have been long since used up.
 However, one way to save a good deal on school supply costs is to recycle school supplies.
-This is a great way to not only save money, but bring new life to items that normally may have been cast aside!
+This is a great way to not only save money but bring new life to items that normally may have been cast aside!

 - 10 Ways to Celebrate Back to School

 - Easing Back into Your Daily School Routine

 - 30 Days of Kid Approved Lunch Ideas